Twelfth Biennial ASTENE CONFERENCE – NORWICH

 – Travelling artists

-For details on travel please refer to the Travel Information document.
+For details on information on accommodation and travel please refer to the Conference Information document.

 ‘What office is there which involves more responsibility,